ic-home icon Design resourcesWhat's motion design?

 Education

-Using visual language that children or students understand and can relate to in combination with the information they need to learn, motion design can create rich and dynamic learning experiences that improve the overall quality of learning.
+By combining visual language that resonates with children or students with the essential information they need to learn, motion design can craft engaging and dynamic learning experiences that enhance the overall quality of education.

 Case study: Khan Academy’s use of motion design in educational content

-The motion design elements are crafted to illustrate concepts dynamically, breaking down complicated ideas into manageable, visually engaging pieces of information.
+The motion design elements illustrate concepts and break down complicated ideas into manageable, visually engaging pieces of information.

 Social media